 The above-stated issues are severe and problematic, but the list continues, and then comes stress!

 If we feel stress, it causes a lot of stress.
 Similarly, it also causes pressure in dogs.
 They don’t like the patches in their bodies.
-Moreover, this hair loss also gives pain, and this persistent pain causes anxiety in dogs.
+Moreover, this hair loss also gives pain, and this persistent pain causes anxiety in German Shepherd.

 Dogs are excellent at hiding the stress that is miserable indeed because it doesn’t diagnose the disease.